Alumni Executive Committee

-Lesley Kelly ’99 – President-Elect of the Alumni Association
+Lesley Kelly ’99 – Past-President of the Alumni Association

-I’m honoured and excited to have been chosen to serve as the 2017-19 President-Elect of our Bishop’s University Alumni Association.
+I’m honoured to serve the Bishop’s University Alumni Association as the Past-President.

-It has been 18 years since I graduated and I am so grateful that the knowledge and values that I developed at Bishop’s led me to a lifetime of learning and a rewarding career.
+It has been over 20 years since I graduated and I am so grateful that the knowledge and values that I developed at Bishop’s led me to a lifetime of learning and a rewarding career.

 While I was a student, my involvement with Big Buddies and on the Women’s Soccer team gave me the opportunity to step outside student life, take on new challenges and appreciate what it means to be part of a community.
 Outside my family and professional life, I still work hard to find the time to invest in my community, as a minor sports coach, an active volunteer with the United Way and on the board of my local professional association.

 Bishop’s holds a special place in all of our hearts and what sets it apart is its exceptional people and our enduring Purple Pride!
 During my term as Past-President, I hope to strengthen the ways we engage and connect as alumni.
 I look forward to hearing from you and working with our incredible alumni volunteers to build an inclusive, member-driven, relevant Alumni Association.